 - No training required

-- Large pass-through opening fits cats up to 25 lbs
+- Extra-large pass-through accommodates cats up to 25 lbs and fits thicker doors

 - Fits large cats